pburauel/acad_webpage/content/home/current_projects.md

 ### Novel Formalizations of the Principle of Independent Mechanisms

-Developing a novel, formal interpretation of the [Principle of Independent Mechanisms](https://mitpress.mit.edu/9780262037310/elements-of-causal-inference/) (causal, unlike spurious, relations are modular) to measure confounding in observational data, with Michel Besserve (Max Planck Institute for Intelligent Systems)
+Developing a novel, formal interpretation of the [Principle of Independent Mechanisms](https://mitpress.mit.edu/9780262037310/elements-of-causal-inference/) (causal, unlike spurious, relations are modular) to measure confounding in observational data.
+Joint with Michel Besserve (Max Planck Institute for Intelligent Systems)